 devPrivates provides a way to attach arbitrary private data to various server structures.
 Any structure which contains a devPrivates field of type PrivateRec supports this mechanism.
-Private data can be allocated at any time during an object's life cycle and callbacks are available to initialize and clean up allocated space.
+Some structures allow allocating space for private data after some objects have been created, others require all space allocations be registered before any objects of that type are created.
+Xserver/include/privates.h lists which of these cases applies to each structure containing devPrivates.